St. Mary’s Basilica Project

 In 1856, the church was burned by the “Know-Nothing” party, a political group known for its anti-Catholic and anti-immigrant beliefs, shortly after the Yellow Fever epidemic that swept Norfolk.

+Anti-immigrant cartoon showing two men carrying a ballot box.
 Source: Everett Collection Historical / Alamy Stock Photo.

 Following the destruction of this church, the Catholic church constructed the basilica in 1857-58 on top of the burial ground, and named it St. Mary of the Immaculate Conception.
 A photo of the basilica appears below.

+St. Mary’s Basilica.
 Front entrance view.
 Photo credit: T.G.
 Schurr

-Recent excavations undertaken in the wake of renovations to the church have uncovered a number of crypts/vaults which contains intact human remains.
-These appear to be part of the 1790s-1850 cemetery associated with the original St. Mary’s church.
+Recent excavations undertaken after the initial renovations of the church have uncovered a number of crypts/vaults which contains intact human remains.
+These appear to be part of the 1790s-1850 cemetery associated with the original St. Patrick’s church.
 Dozens more burials were detected beneath the floor of the basilica through the use of ground penetrating radar, affirming the history of the construction of the basilica.

-The bioarchaeological and ancient DNA analyses will focus on several of the burials revealed by the renovation process.
-Photos of the excavations undertaken in 2020 are shown below.
+Excavation of Graves Inside Basilica.
 Elizabeth Donison, Samantha Berman and Jane Kim excavating a grave.
 Photo credit: T.G.
 Schurr

+Removing Human Remains from a Grave in the Basilica.
 Dr. Dave Brown is lying across the crypt opening watched by, from left-to-right, Keenan Hurdle, Elizabeth Donison and Raquel Fleskes.
 Photo credit: T.G.
 Schurr

+Using Ground Penetrating Radar to Map Grave Contours.
 Dr. Dave Givens holds the GPR unit, Jane Kim scans the grave surface, with Raquel Fleskes observing the process.
 Photo credit: T.G.
 Schurr

 Publications